jbnikky13/-cartoon-studio/README.md

-# Cartoon Studio V1.2
+# Cartoon Studio V1.2.1

-A beginner-friendly Streamlit app for creating original 2D cartoon videos from scripts and joining short clips into longer videos.

-## Included
+Streamlit Cloud reliability update.

+### Fix
+Uses `imageio-ffmpeg` from Python instead of relying on a system FFmpeg installation.
+This avoids common Streamlit Cloud FFmpeg/package issues.

+### Deploy
+Replace the old `app.py` and `requirements.txt` in GitHub with these files. `packages.txt` can be empty or removed.

+Features:
 - 12 original character choices
-- Multiple cartoon styles, including an original urban animated-comedy style
+- Original urban animated-comedy style
-- `Character: dialogue` script parsing
+- Script dialogue parsing
-- Animated character motion and mouth movement timed to dialogue
+- Animated 2D scenes with mouth movement
-- Voice-selection UI prepared for a TTS backend
+- Voice-selection UI prepared for TTS
 - MP4 export
 - Short-video joining

-## Deploy

-Upload `app.py`, `requirements.txt`, `packages.txt`, and `README.md` to GitHub.

-In Streamlit Community Cloud, choose the repository and `app.py` as the main file. `packages.txt` installs FFmpeg.

-## Important

-The current version has voice-selection controls but does not call an external TTS provider yet.
-The next backend step can connect an AI TTS service to generate spoken audio for each character and mux it into the rendered video.